 Between the ages of 14 and 16, students spend 60% of their time learning core academic subjects and 40% of their time on technical skills.

-Between 16 and 19 this reverses and students focus 60% of their time on technical learning and 40% on academic studies.
+Between 16 and 19 this reverses and students focus 60% of their time on technical learning and 40% is spent on academic studies.

 As with an apprenticeship scheme, students spend time actually working in one of the UTC's partners industries where they can put into practice the technical skills they learn at school in the workplace.

 UTCs are keen supporters of schemes such as the Duke of Edinburgh or Young Enterprise scheme, encouraging their students to volunteer, challenge themselves and try new experiences.
 UTCs also have an award created especially for their students by a keen supporter of UTCs, The Duke of York.
 The award has three levels, and students are required to show they have learnt, have completed work experience and have those all-important soft skills.

 Helping ensure students are also fit and healthy, many of the university sponsors have opened their sporting facilities to their UTC.

 Further information and reviews by the Good Schools Guide on UTCs will shortly be available here.

 Academy schools are also often are created in partnership with local private schools or businesses and tend to specialise in a subject related to their sponsors' industry.
 Being closely aligned to their sponsor and its industry helps students with work experience and mentoring opportunities.
 The City of London Academy, for example, focuses on Business and Enterprise which is a perfect fit with their sponsor The City of London Corporation.
 Academies are state-funded (central government not the local authority) but governed independently.
 Academies are allowed greater flexibility than local authority schools and to a certain extent selective admissions as long as ability is not one of the selection criteria (Faith schools are the only schools that are allowed to give priority to children from their religion).